firefly-iii/docs/docs/installation/server.rst

 2. `A guide to update to PHP 7.1 <https://www.digitalocean.com/community/questions/how-do-i-update-my-lamp-stack-to-php7>`_
 3. `A guide to install PHP7.1 on a Raspberry Pi <https://raspberrypi.stackexchange.com/questions/70388/how-to-install-php-7-1>`_

-If you wish to use another database such as SQLite or Postgres, please check out the FAQ.
+If you wish to use another database such as SQLite or Postgres, please check out the :ref:`Server FAQ <faqselfhosted>`.

 You need a (MySQL) database and matching credentials.
 Firefly III creates its own tables.